 Symptoms might also be intermittent -- they may come and go.
 If you go to the doctor when things like joint pain or swelling aren’t happening, you may not think to tell your doctor about them.

 Report all symptoms to your doctor, regardless of whether you think they’re connected to your psoriasis.
 Make sure you consider symptoms you’ve had before, even if you don’t have them when you go to your appointment.

 Think about your family history.
 Do any family members have conditions that might have gone misdiagnosed?
-Do they have symptoms that could relate to psoriasis or psoriatic arthritis?
+Do they have symptoms that could relate to psoriatic disease?

 Remember that psoriasis skin symptoms are a visual sign that something may be wrong with your immune system.
 So it’s possible you may have other issues, like joint pain and fatigue.
-If you've had these, talk to your doctor about the possibility of psoriasis and psoriatic arthritis.
+If you've had these, talk to your doctor about the possibility of psoriatic disease.

 Inset Image: David Chandler